wallywest/coffer/README.md

 ### External dependencies

-- Go 1.5 or greater should be installed in your $PATH
+- Go 1.6 or greater should be installed in your $PATH
 - GOPATH should be set as described in http://golang.org/doc/code.html
 - MongoDB GridFS.
 Assets are primarily stored in GridFS
+- Govendor
-- Glide
+- Ginkgo for testing

 ### Development Setup